veeraalt/portfolio/README.md

 Pure CSS is mostly used for styling.

 [Material UI](https://mui.com/) is also used to ensure the accessibility of more complex components, such as a language selection menu.

-## Deployment

-A new deployment to Github Pages can be created by running the following command:

-`npm run deploy`

-The deployment is made based on the `main` branch so make sure you have merged the code there.